 - Urinating lower than regular or by no means

 In cardiogenic shock blood pressure is decreased with a systolic blood pressure of less than 90 mmHg or a decrease in mean blood pressure by 30 mmHg.

 Cardiogenic shock is caused by an absence of oxygen in your heart.
 This often occurs due to a heart attack, which damages its major pumping chamber (left ventricle).
 Without oxygenated blood flowing to that area of your heart, the heart muscle can weaken and go into cardiogenic shock.

-Not often, injury to your heart’s right ventricle, which sends blood to your lungs to get oxygen, results in cardiogenic shock.
+Not often, does injury to your heart’s right ventricle, which sends blood to your lungs to get oxygen, result in cardiogenic shock.

 Different possible causes of cardiogenic shock include: